Prince Michael Jackson Speaks About His Future and the Late Michael Jackson

 — eugenia Jackson (@EValenzio) March 5, 2017

 Prince Michael Jackson’s endeavors do not end with production work.
 He wants to help the underprivileged people of the world, or at those living in Los Angeles and continue what his father started with his song, “Heal the World.”
-Michael loved children and he wanted to help disadvantaged children.
+Michael loved children, and he wanted to help disadvantaged children.
 It didn’t matter if they were in the situation because they were born into poverty, had a sickness, were disablement or suffered a loss.
 Michael Jackson wanted to be the one to help.

 While Prince is busy attending Loyola Marymount University and studying business courses, he found time to start a charity organization.
 His friend Muto wanted to honor the late Michael Jackson in a way that was meaningful, so he came up with the idea to start a service organization.
 Borrowing from Michael’s legacy to Heal the World, Prince and Muto decided they wanted to keep their organization local, so they founded Heal LA.